conversationai/perspectiveapi/score_normalization_v2_for_toxicity.md

 ## What's changing and why?

+TL;DR: The latest calibration gives less extreme scores than the previous calibration - it increases the scores that used to fall in the low end of the score range, and lowers the scores at the highest end.

 Our normalization process applies a version of [probability calibration](http://scikit-learn.org/stable/modules/calibration.html) to make the scores approximate probabilities.
 For example, so that a toxicity score of